vonfalk/storm-javavis/doc/02-Storm/03-Languages.md

 Languages
 ===========

-Languages in Storm are synonymous with file extensions.
-When Storm tries to load the contents of a package, it examines the different file extensions present and creates a subclass of the `core.lang.PkgReader` for each of the files.
-These readers are expected to be located at `lang.<ext>.Reader`, where `<ext>` is the file extension.
+Languages in Storm are identified by the file extensions of the files containing the language.
+When Storm tries to load the contents of a package, it examines the different file extensions present and creates an instance of the `core.lang.PkgReader` class for each of the files.
+This is done by calling the function `lang.<ext>.reader(core.Array<core.io.Url>, core.lang.Package)`, which is expected to create a reader which can be used to read the files provided into the package provided.
 When all `Readers` are created, Storm asks each of them to load various parts of the language.
 This is to allow the different languages to find types declared in the same package but inside a different language.

 Because of this, it is quite easy to create a new language.
 Simply create a new package named `lang.a`, and Storm will load `.a`-files using your newly created `Reader`.